 You are required to submit two teacher evaluations, one from math or science and the other from the humanities or language domain.
 Additionally, a report from your school counselor is necessary too.
 Ask the teachers with whom you’ve had the best relationship because they are the ones that have watched you grow and can provide a proper recommendation.

-If MIT is your dream college, trust us when we say it’s no cakewalk.
+If you also want to know that how can you get into MIT & it is your dream college?
+Trust us when we say it’s no cakewalk.
 This top-school only accepts the best of the best profiles, and while you might have great credentials, it also matters how you show it.
 Contact our counsellors for their advice on enhancing your application, so that it stands out while applying at MIT.